bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 Same for the defense if they set the contract.

+### Australian Push
+A difference of 4 or fewer imps.
+Maybe the number is different, but you get the idea :)

 ### The rule of N
 All those rules are mostly nonsense.
 Rule of 11 is accurate.